|Directed by: Ashwiny Iyer Tiwari

 Surely God created man before woman.
 But then you always make a rough draft before the final masterpiece…

 Going by My Gut Feeling (MGF), I am giving Panga 3.5 stars out of 5 one week before the release.
-3 stars for the story, screenplay, and Kangna’s and supporting star cast’s likable performances.
+3 stars for the story, screenplay, and Kangna’s and supporting star cast’s likeable performances.
 An additional point five stars for the direction of Ashwiny Iyer Tiwari who I am confident has done a remarkable job.